 Stay the course.
-Applications this year may be down, creating more opportunity for you.
+Applications may be down, creating more opportunity for you.

 Not everyone will follow the advice I just gave.
 As international borders close temporarily, stock markets waiver, and the global flows of information, goods, and people are interrupted, many people will shy away from investing in themselves.
 They will also decide they’re not up for the risk that pursuing an MBA entails.